John Hoogenakker: Television and film work

 He played John in the 2021 short film I Can Change which was written and directed by Jim Jenkins, the same director for the Bud Light ads.
 In the film, his character is "an underachiever who receives the power to stop time the night before his wedding".
 Jenkins said, "Having worked with John many times, I always tell him he has a unique ability to play both the smartest person and the dumbest person in the scene at the same time."
 The film premiered at Tribeca Festival in 2021.

 He starred in a TV commercial for the Chevy Silverado that aired during the Summer Olympics in 2021.
 In the ad, also directed by Jenkins, he plays the owner of a cat (Walter the Cat) who does things people would expect of a dog.
 Another ad reprising the two aired at the end of January and during the 2022 Winter Olympics.

 In 2023, he appeared in the mini-series Waco: The Aftermath, a sequel to Waco which aired in 2018 on Paramount Network.
 He also appeared in the thriller film Knox Goes Away, which is directed by his Dopesick co-star Michael Keaton.

+In 2025, he appeared in Paul Thomas Anderson's One Battle After Another.
+The film went on to win the Oscar for Best Picture at the 98th Academy Awards in 2026.
+In an article for Numéro Netherlands, Hoogenakker stated, "I am overjoyed to be able to report to you that Paul Thomas Anderson creates perhaps the most collaborative and creative environment I’ve ever been blessed to be a part of.
+My first day on location in Sacramento, I was invited to view the dailies with the rest of the cast and crew and was astounded by what I saw.
+I’m overjoyed for audiences to see this piece."

+In February 2026, he appeared in a Super Bowl commercial for the Hyundai Palisade alongside his Jack Ryan co-star, John Krasinski.